labgrid-project/labgrid/doc/configuration.rst

 DFUDevice
 ~~~~~~~~~
-A DFUDevice resource describes a USB device in DFU (Device Firmware Upgrade)
+A :any:`DFUDevice` resource describes a USB device in DFU (Device Firmware
-mode.
+Upgrade) mode.

 .. code-block:: yaml